pingcap/docs/how-to/get-started/quick-start-with-tidb.md

 - Scenario: Have a first taste on the basic features of TiDB, such as syntax and compatibility.
 - Time required: Instant

 TiDB-Wasm is a TiDB cluster running in the browser.
-You can use TiDB simply by opening a web page and perform basic operations such as executing SQL statements and verifying compatibility.
+With TiDB-Wasm, you can use TiDB simply by opening a web page and perform basic operations such as executing SQL statements and verifying compatibility.

-Click to [try TiDB-Wasm](https://tour.pingcap.com).
-The TiDB cluster will be built in the memory, expectedly in around 10 seconds.
+Click to try TiDB-Wasm: <https://tour.pingcap.com>.
+The TiDB cluster will be built in the memory, which takes about 10 seconds.

 ## Deploy a local test environment using TiUP Playground